elankath/mcmdesign/src/k8s_facilities.md

 }
 ```

+See [k8s.io/api/core/v1.PodSpec](https://pkg.go.dev/k8s.io/api/core/v1#PodSpec).
+Each `PodSpec` has a priority value where the higher the value, the higher the priority of the Pod.

 #### Pod Eviction
 A [k8s.io/api/policy/v1.Eviction](k8s.io/api@v0.25.2/policy/v1#Eviction) can be used to evict a [Pod](#pod) from its [Node](#node) - eviction is the _graceful_ terimation of Pods on nodes.See [API Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/)